aTerriblySadCat/aterriblysadcat.github.io/reports/uselessdisk/uselessdisk.md

 For static analysis, Ghidra was used on a 64-bit Windows 10 Pro system.

 For the dynamic analysis the malware was run with administrator privileges in xDBG32 on a 64-bit Windows 10 Pro system.

+To get an overview of the full testing environment, see the [addundum](./uselessdiskaddendum.md#malware-analysis-setup).

 Everything found beyond this point is highly technical, so all ye who enter beware!